 - be current Emory College undergraduates at any class level and in any discipline (humanities, social sciences, or sciences);

-- have completed their archives research project using Rose Library collections in the form of a paper, digital project, performance, or poster since January of the preceding year;
+- have completed their archives research project using Rose Library collections in the form of a paper, digital project, performance, or poster during the current academic year;

 - allow library staff to display their research project for public viewing following receipt of the Rackoff Prize.